8 Rude Gestures to Avoid While Visiting Germany

 6. Clicking Your Fingers in a Restaurant

-Trying to summon a waiter or waitress by clicking your fingers is likely to get you ignored.
-It is seen as ignorant and boorish.
+Trying to summon a waiter or waitress by clicking your fingers is likely to get you nowhere.
+It is ignorant and boorish.
 Instead, raise your hand to get their attention.

 7. Sharp Objects